 Statutory audit work (120+ days required):

-The basic definition is work on the statutory audit of UK companies.
-However, the Act allows for the recognition of some overseas company audit work where it appears to the UK’s Professional Oversight Board (POB) that the law and practice [of a country or territory outside the United Kingdom] with respect to the audit of company accounts is similar to that in the United Kingdom.
-The judgment required by POB relates to the territory as a whole, rather than to any specific audit work performed.
+The basic definition is work on the statutory audit of UK companies and LLPs.
+However, the Act allows for the recognition of some overseas company audit work where it appears to the Financial Reporting Council (FRC) that the law and practice [of a country or territory outside the United Kingdom] with respect to the audit of company accounts is similar to that in the United Kingdom.
+The judgment required by FRC relates to the territory as a whole, rather than to any specific audit work performed.

-Experience from other countries or territories is not currently accepted as ‘statutory audit work’, but may count under work similar if it meets the conditions below.
+Experience from other countries or territories is not currently accepted as ‘statutory audit work’, but may count under 'other' audit work if it meets the conditions below.